 6.4.1 The draw gear or buffer gear shall preferably incorporate steel springs for shock absorbing purpose.
 Where solid buffers are used, the same shall be rigid enough to withstand the buffing shock.

-Part Section On Coupler Of Mine Car
+Part Section on Coupler of Mine Car

 All dimensions in millimeters.